ryangadz/Workshop3_TwistCorrect/README.md

 - add LOTS of comments
 - clean things up a bit
 - add VR to the train (I will not be doing this so if anyone does it I'll roll it in)
+- convert to C++
+- convert to plugin

 I will be going over this project at our monthly UE4 meetup https://www.meetup.com/Seattle-Indie-Game-Dev-Workshop/events/247613617/